amadejpapez/Bomb-It/README.md

 ### Running the game

-The game can be run via Gradle with the desktop build file.
+The game can be run via Gradle with the desktop build file:

 ```sh
 ./gradlew desktop:run